abenkhadra/gosat/README.md

 - [NLopt] for finding the minima of the objective function.

 Installing z3 and nlopt should be straightforward.
-As for installing LLVM, you might find this [tutorial] to be useful. goSAT is known to work with z3 v4.6, LLVM v4.0.1, nlopt v2.4.2.
+As for installing LLVM, you might find this [tutorial] to be useful.

+goSAT is known to work with z3 v4.6, LLVM v4.0.1, nlopt v2.4.2.
+We recommend building LLVM from source as the official pre-built package might be broken.
+Specifically, we are aware of such issues on Ubuntu 16.04.

 ## Building